dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 - each domain MUST have a dCache instance unique name
 - all domains connected to the same zookeeper are part of a single dCache instance
  - pool names (cellnames) MUST be unique within dCache insance

 - in muti-domain setup at lease one domain MUST be `core` domain.
-In HA mode, 2 cores are sufficient, we will cover this at the end of the tutorial **???**
-  ( all quorum related functionality utilises zookeeper, thus dCache itself doesn't  require odd number of 'cores')

 - cells have full qualified name like `cellname@domain`
-- replicable cells have the same `cellname`, for example: PoolManager@centralDomain-1, PoolManager@centralDomain-2 **????**
-- Some cells are `well-known` and can be addressed by their short names (cellname), for example: PoolManager vs PoolManager@centralDomain.
-This is actually how HA is working.
-The messaging system will pick one of the existing `PoolManager`s

 # Grouping CELLs - On a different hosts: